-Polar form is where a complex number is denoted by the length (otherwise known as the magnitude, absolute value, or modulus) and the angle of its vector (usually denoted by an angle symbol that looks like this: ∠).
+The polar form is where a complex number is denoted by the length (otherwise known as the magnitude, absolute value, or modulus) and the angle of its vector (usually denoted by an angle symbol that looks like this: ∠).

-Standard orientation for vector angles in AC circuit calculations defines 0o as being to the right (horizontal), making 90o straight up, 180o to the left, and 270o straight down.
+Standard orientation for vector angles in AC circuit calculations defines 0° as being to the right (horizontal), making 90° straight up, 180° to the left, and 270° straight down.
 Please note that vectors angled “down” can have angles represented in polar form as positive numbers in excess of 180, or negative numbers less than 180.

 Rectangular form, on the other hand, is where a complex number is denoted by its respective horizontal and vertical components.
 In essence, the angled vector is taken to be the hypotenuse of a right triangle, described by the lengths of the adjacent and opposite sides.

 These lower-case letters do not represent a physical variable (such as instantaneous current, also symbolized by a lower-case letter “i”), but rather are mathematical operators used to distinguish the vector’s vertical component from its horizontal component.
 As a complete complex number, the horizontal and vertical quantities are written as a sum: (Figure below)

-In “rectangular” form the vector’s length and direction are denoted in terms of its horizontal and vertical span, the first number representing the the horizontal (“real”) and the second number (with the “j” prefix) representing the vertical (“imaginary”) dimensions.
+In “rectangular” form the vector’s length and direction are denoted in terms of its horizontal and vertical span, the first number representing the horizontal (“real”) and the second number (with the “j” prefix) representing the vertical (“imaginary”) dimensions.

-The horizontal component is referred to as the real component, since that dimension is compatible with normal, scalar (“real”) numbers.
-The vertical component is referred to as the imaginary component, since that dimension lies in a different direction, totally alien to the scale of the real numbers.
+The horizontal component is referred to as the real component since that dimension is compatible with normal, scalar (“real”) numbers.
+The vertical component is referred to as the imaginary component since that dimension lies in a different direction, totally alien to the scale of the real numbers.
 (Figure below)

 The “real” axis of the graph corresponds to the familiar number line we saw earlier: the one with both positive and negative values on it.
-The “imaginary” axis of the graph corresponds to another number line situated at 90o to the “real” one.
+The “imaginary” axis of the graph corresponds to another number line situated at 90° to the “real” one.

 Either method of notation is valid for complex numbers.
 The primary reason for having two methods of notation is for ease of longhand calculation, rectangular form lending itself to addition and subtraction, and polar form lending itself to multiplication and division.

 This may be understood more readily by drawing the quantities as sides of a right triangle, the hypotenuse of the triangle representing the vector itself (its length and angle with respect to the horizontal constituting the polar form), the horizontal and vertical sides representing the “real” and “imaginary” rectangular components, respectively: (Figure below)